What Is a Cortadito Coffee? And How to Make One At Home

 Filtered water

-3 teaspoons of white sugar, or enough to suit your personal level of sweetness
+Add 3 teaspoons of white sugar, or adjust to your sweet preference.

 1-2 ounces of warm evaporated or regular milk